david-04/shortycut/src/docs/dynamic-links.md

 ```

 This dynamic link redirects all queries to one of two GitHub pages,
-but uses the favicon of MkDoc's homepage (rather than the one from GibHub).
+but uses the favicon of MkDoc's homepage (rather than the one from GitHub).

 There is no need to map the search term `null` or `undefined` to a dedicated URL,
-unless the favicon of the links returned by the function anyway (GitHub in the example above) are unsuitable.
+unless the favicons of links returned by the function anyway (GitHub in the example above) are unsuitable.